Julien Andlauer

 Julien Andlauer Career

-In 2018, Andlauer stepped up to the Porsche Supercup, racing with Martinet by Alméras.
-He secured two wins at the season finale in Mexico City and finished fourth in the championship standings.
-Concurrently, he debuted in the FIA World Endurance Championship with Dempsey-Proton Racing in the LMGTE Am category.
+Promoted through Porsche’s program, Andlauer stepped up to the international Porsche Supercup in 2018 with Martinet by Alméras.
+He scored both wins at the season-ending round in Mexico City and finished fourth overall.
+That same year, he made his FIA World Endurance Championship debut in the LMGTE Am class with Dempsey-Proton Racing, partnering Matt Campbell and Christian Ried.

 Driving Style and Strengths